mathvfx/ElementaryNumericalAnalysis/README.md

 There already exists many advanced numerical techniques to solve hard mathematical problems, thus the chief purpose of this personal project is four-fold:

 1. To practice programming method using Python (for now!)
-2. To review and to solidifies understanding in numerical linear algebra for employment in wide-ranging industry
+2. To review and solidify understanding in numerical linear algebra methods for employment in wide-ranging industry
-3. As a programming portfolio for insight into my workflow and my thought-process.
-4. As a programming portfolio for employment consideration.
+3. As a programming portfolio for employment consideration.

-_Wikipage write up will follow later._
+##### _Wikipage write up will follow later._

 ##
 ### Project Categories